Dynamical Analysis of a Repeated Game with Incomplete Information: Strategies for Una

-In the case $p=p^*$, it turns out there are only 4 possible values attained by Player 2's fictitious probability that the system is in state $\ls$.
-Namely, we have $1-p < f_T(1-p) < f_B(p) < p$ and $f_T$ maps $1-p$, $f_T(1-p)$, $f_B(p)$ and $p$ to $f_T(1-p)$, $f_B(p)$, $p$ and $p$ respectively.
-Similarly $f_B$ maps $1-p$, $f_T(1-p)$, $f_B(p)$ and $p$ to $1-p$, $1-p$, $f_T(1-p)$ and $f_B(p)$ respectively. \cite{HRSV} shows that $\sigma^*$ is an optimal response to a strategy $\tau^{**}$ (and hence an equilibrium strategy), given by a 4 state automaton corresponding to these four values of $\theta$ together with rules corresponding to the above: if Player 1 plays T, then the system moves one step to the right; if Player 1 plays B, then system moves one step to the left (see Figure \ref{fig:fourstate}).
-In each state of the automaton, there is an associated probability distribution on Player 2's choice of L or R, which they exhibit explicitly.
+In the case $p=p^*$, if Ian is playing $\sigma^*$, it turns out there are only 4 possible values attained by Una's belief that the system is in state $S_1$.
+Namely, we have $1-p < f_1(1-p) < f_0(p) < p$ and $f_1$ maps $1-p$, $f_1(1-p)$, $f_0(p)$ and $p$ to $f_1(1-p)$, $f_0(p)$, $p$ and $p$ respectively.
+Similarly $f_0$ maps $1-p$, $f_1(1-p)$, $f_0(p)$ and $p$ to $1-p$, $1-p$, $f_1(1-p)$ and $f_0(p)$ respectively. \cite{HRSV} shows that $\sigma^*$ is a best response to a strategy $\tau^{**}$ (and hence an equilibrium strategy), given by a four state automaton corresponding to these four values of $\theta$ together with rules corresponding to the above: if Ian plays 1, then the automaton moves one step to the right; if Ian plays 0, then the automaton moves one step to the left (see Figure \ref{fig:fourstate}).
+In each state of the automaton, there is an associated probability distribution on Una's choice of 0 or 1, which they exhibit explicitly.

-Our results are based on exhibiting strategies for Player 2 for which he plays L and R with non-zero probabilities that depend solely on his belief that the system is in state $\ls$.
-Since Player 2's beliefs evolve in a manner that only depends on the actions of Player 1, we may once again describe his strategy by an automaton.
-The principal differences are: (1) the automaton generally has a countably infinite number of states; and (2) the entire structure of the automaton depends on $p$.
+Our results are based on exhibiting strategies for Una for which she plays 0 and 1 with non-zero probabilities that depend solely on her belief that the system is in state $S_1$ (assuming that Ian is playing $\sigma^*$).
+Since Una's beliefs evolve in a manner that only depends on Ian's actions, we may once again describe her strategy by an automaton.
+The principal differences are: (1) the automaton generally has a countable number of states; and (2) the entire structure of the automaton depends on $p$.
 An example of such an automaton is shown in Figure \ref{fig:infstate}.

 The pattern of arrows is completely determined by $p$.
-The description of the strategy will be complete once we specify for each state, the probability of playing L. Recall that the states are labelled by $(p_n)_{n\ge 0}$ and $(1-p_n)_{n\ge 0}$.
-If the automaton is in state $\theta$, we will define $x(\theta)$ to be the probability that Player 2 chooses L. In this case, we will say that $(x(\theta))_{\theta\in[1-p,p]}$ is the strategy that Player 2 is playing.
+The description of the strategy will be complete once we specify for each state, the probability of playing 1.
+Recall that the states are labelled by $(p_n)_{n\ge 0}$ and $(1-p_n)_{n\ge 0}$.
+If the automaton is in state $\theta$, we will define $x(\theta)$ to be the probability that Una chooses 1.
+In this case, we will say that $(x(\theta))_{\theta\in[1-p,p]}$ is the strategy that Una is playing.